js-808/cc-cli/README.md

 # cp-cli: Competitive Programming Practice

+*Note*

+This repo is still very much a work in progress.
+I expect to be working on it over the coming weeks and months.
+Here is a list of very vague goals I hope to accomplish before the code is actually able to be packaged, shipped, and used.
+But for now, the code is pretty much useless as it is.

+*Indended Functionality*

 The idea of this repository is to create a CLI that allows you to submit competitive programming problems directly to the Kattis and UVa online judges, and get your results.